How Does the Bible Describe Jesus Christ’s Appearance?

 “The hairs of his head were white, like white wool, like snow.
 His eyes were like a flame of fire, his feet were like burnished bronze, refined in a furnace, and his voice was like the roar of many waters.
 In his right hand he held seven stars, from his mouth came a sharp two-edged sword, and his face was like the sun shining in full strength.”

-Christian art has depicted images of Jesus since the early church, though none of them have a biblical basis.
-Images of Jesus tend to reflect that artist more than anything else.
-For example, an artist from Greece is likely to depict Jesus as Greek and an artist from England is likely to depict Jesus as English.
+Christian art has portrayed Jesus since the early church, but none of these images are based on biblical descriptions.
+Most reflect the artist’s own culture more than anything else.
+For example, a Greek artist might depict Jesus as Greek, while an English artist might portray him as English.

 Jesus' appearance